HenrikDK2/dotfiles/README.md

 # Welcome to my dotfiles

 This is for personal usage, but you may gladly use it as well.
-It includes all of my configuration files, but also tweaks for system files which I always include on my system for either responsiveness or gaming tweaks when I have to do fresh installs on new systems.
+It includes all of my configuration files, but also tweaks for system files, which I always include on my system for either responsiveness or gaming tweaks when I have to do fresh installations on new systems.

 **Any usage of my system/configuration files falls in no way or form under my liability**